oeon/oeon.github.io/_posts/2016-05-17-my-local-osm-story.md

 ![OSM edits from 2009 until now](/assets/img/slo-osm-analytics.gif) [Source](http://osm-analytics.org/#/compare/polygon:noh%60V_%7DatEo%7DjGu%7DBvyzCgohDlmfC%7BSbmvAt%7D%40/2009...now/buildings)

-Now with an idea on how we would proceed - we turned the interns loose.
+Now with an idea on how we would proceed, we turned the interns loose.
 Our first project: building footprints.
 This project would provide multiple benefits to various users/cooperators.

 1. The OpenStreetMap project would benefit by us enriching the map.
 2. Our job in the GIS lab was to support the firefighters of CAL FIRE/San Luis Obispo County Fire; providing them with increased [Situational Awareness](https://en.wikipedia.org/wiki/Situation_awareness) during fire, medical, or rescue responses by having detailed maps.